sksinghpenn/Applied-Data-Science-Capstone/README.md

-The project is related to City Segmentation and Clustering for Brooklyn using K-means clustering, FourSquare location API and Folio library to chart map visulazation.
+The project is related to clustering of Brooklyn borough using K-means, FourSquare location API and Folio library to chart map visulazation.